meilisearch/meilisearch-php/README.md

 ## 🤖 Compatibility with MeiliSearch

-This gem works for MeiliSearch `v0.8.x`.
+This package works for MeiliSearch `v0.8.x`.